Skip to content

 London · N7 7JW Reg 1000340 Registered charity Official website Charity Commission register

-FREEDOM FROM TORTURE is a registered charity (no. 1000340) working in disability in London · N7 7JW.
+Freedom From Torture is a registered charity (no. 1000340) working in human rights in London · N7 7JW.
 Its latest Charity Commission filing directs 69% of spending to charitable activities, holding roughly 9 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been broadly stable over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-FREEDOM FROM TORTURE has a Clarity Score of 85 out of 100 on CharityCompare (3 stars, Good).
+Freedom From Torture has a Clarity Score of 80 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1000340.
 Status: Registered.
-Primary cause area: Disability.
-Latest accounts year 2020: total income £13m, with 69% of expenditure on charitable activities.
+Primary cause area: Human rights.
+Latest accounts year 2025: total income £15m, with 69% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 9 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .